Where Should I Place My Cameras?

 Field of View and Focus

 Use cameras with zoom lenses in places with a specific target areas, such as trained on a door or window (or a POS terminal in a business).
 Use cameras with a wider range for yards, parking lots, or large rooms.
 Make sure that these cameras are placed in such a way as to avoid obstruction of view due to trees or other tall structures.

 - Place your cameras under eaves other shelter to help protect them from rain, snow, and dust.

 - Mount them as high up as you can to achieve the desired view so that they can’t easily be reached or tampered with.

-- For outdoor cameras, use silicone caulk to seal them to provide additional protection against the elements.
+- For outdoor cameras, use silicone caulk to seal the base to provide additional protection against the elements.

 - Use the privacy mask features of the AvertX software to block cameras from recording things you wish to exclude from surveillance.